About me – the brief version

 I’ll tell you about my embarrassing stuff-ups.
 I’ll explain how to overcome fear of criticism.
 I’ll show you how to failure-proof yourself.
 I’ll tell you about the life-altering event that happened to me at the Tantra workshop.

-I’ll explain why ‘self-esteem’ is complete crap, and why unconditional self-worth is the new black (shout-out to Brené Brown).
+I’ll explain why ‘self-esteem’ is complete crap, and why unconditional self-worth is the new season look (shout-out to Brené Brown).
 I’ll explain how, never mind the other people, forgiving others is good for you.

 We don’t need to be perfect